Aruack/Aruack/readme.md

 ---

-## 👨‍💻 About Me
+# 👨‍💻 About Me

 I'm **Aryan Kumar**, known online as **ARUACK**.

-I'm a developer and technology enthusiast interested in **Python, cybersecurity, OSINT, automation, Linux, and web technologies**.
+I'm a developer and technology enthusiast interested in **Python, cybersecurity, OSINT, automation, Linux, web technologies, and open source**.

-I enjoy taking an idea, turning it into a working project, testing it, breaking it, fixing it, and learning from the process.
+I enjoy experimenting with technology, understanding how systems work, building useful tools, and turning ideas into practical projects.

 ### 🔭 Currently Exploring